bronson/shrimp/README.md

 # Shrimple

-Creates PDFs from URLs using phantomjs.
+Use PhantomJS to generate PDFs from URLs or local files.

-A do-one-thing-well interface to PhantomJS extracted from [Shrimp](https://github.com/k1w1/shrimp).
+This is meant to be a do-one-thing-well interface extracted from [Shrimp](https://github.com/k1w1/shrimp).

 ## Installation